Some days, writing is hard. Other days, words flow like a river of magic.

 Is it a writer’s job to tell the truth?

-One of the most common questions I get as a writing coach, teacher, and editor, from my nonfiction writers is, when I ask them to push deeper into a scene and really uncover what they’re trying to say, is, But don’t I have to tell the truth?
+One of the most common questions I get as an editor and writing instructor, from my nonfiction writers is, when I ask them to push deeper into a scene and really uncover what they’re trying to say, is, But don’t I have to tell the truth?

 Equally common from my fiction writing bunch, when I flag something as not quite resonant in a story, is, But that really happened!